Hyrtsi/hyrtsi.github.io/docs/_posts/2023-03-04-soft-synth.md

 If you want to learn more in-depth about digital signal processing, digital audio and synthesizers, I suggest the following resources:
 - Music: a Mathematical Offering by David J. Benson.
 [Link](https://homepages.abdn.ac.uk/d.j.benson/pages/html/maths-music.html)
 - Julius O. Smith's numerous teachings.
 [Link](https://ccrma.stanford.edu/~jos/)
-- Aalto University courses.
-Or any other university for that matter.
-I suggest the following courses and topics:
+- University courses on the following topics:
   - Acoustics and the physics around sound and voice
   - Electronics if you're into analog synthesizers
   - Mathematics.
 Lots of it.
 Especially Fourier analysis, calculus and complex analysis